-Revenue from Causes of Action is recognized when collection is reasonably assured:
+Revenue from Causes of Action is recognized when collection is reasonably assured and:

-For settlements that are not submitted to the Bankruptcy Court for approval, revenue is recognized when the settlement agreement is fully executed by all parties to the agreement.
+For settlements that are not submitted to the Bankruptcy Court for approval, when the settlement agreement is fully executed by all parties to the agreement.

-For settlements that are submitted for Bankruptcy Court approval, revenue is recognized when an order entered by the Bankruptcy Court approving the settlement becomes a final order and is not subject to appeal.
+For settlements that are submitted for Bankruptcy Court approval, when an order entered by the Bankruptcy Court approving the settlement becomes a final order and is not subject to appeal.
 Settlements collected but subject to appeal are recorded as deferred settlement revenue until the time for appeal expires.

-For judgments, revenue is recognized when a judgment entered by the Bankruptcy Court becomes a final judgment and is not subject to appeal or such appeal when made is determined to be frivolous or have a remote chance of success.
+For judgments, when a judgment entered by the Bankruptcy Court becomes a final judgment and is not subject to appeal or such appeal when made is determined to be frivolous or have a remote chance of success.